antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

   />

 ## Guide
 We used Juancho and Julio from Altitud6000.
 A recent Google search did not turn up much for them, but if you are able to track them down, I can recommend them.
 They were certified mountain guides and seemed to have plenty of experience.
 They do, however, only speak Spanish.
 The service included transportation to and from basecamp (about 5 hours each way), all meals cooked by a chef, porters to take everything up to high camp, and all the mountaineering and camping gear.

 We paid them about $500 per person which seemed quite a bit cheaper than other companies.
+Western companies in particular are an order of magnitude more expensive than this, and I don't see how they could be signficantly better.

 ## The Climb

 ### Day One: Base camp
 The guides picked us up from our hotel and after escaping the insane La Paz traffic, we wound our way through the dry hills east of the city.
-Illimani the occasional appearance, each time larger than before.
+Illimani made the occasional appearance, each time larger than before.
 About an hour from our destination we stopped in a small town to pay an entrance fee and to buy a mandatory poop container (which thankfully I did not have to use).

 After arriving at basecamp, we set up our tents, did a quick safety course, and a short sunset hike to the top of a nearby plateau.